High school students: jump-start your college education before you graduate Learn about TCC's Dual Enrollment Program

 You don’t want to be placed in a course lower than your actual skill level because you’ll take longer to complete your program and you’ll be paying unnecessary tuition.

 Whether or not you have studied English and mathematics recently, you will want to prepare in order to do your best.

-After you take your placement test, register to attend an orientation session at the campus where you want to take most of your classes.
+After you take your placement test, sign up to attend an orientation session at the campus where you plan to take most of your classes.